JuliaSymbolics/SymbolicIntegration.jl/GSoCfinalReport_MattiaMichelettaMerlin.md

 ```
 As you can see rules are defined as patterns for the `Int` function, functions have square brackets, lists are created with curly brackets and conditions are put after the `/;`

 The files `src/string_manipulation_helpers.jl` and `src/translator_of_rules.jl` are the two with which I translate the rules.
 Creating these scripts was quite difficult, because there are a lot of different syntaxes, functions, edge cases, etc. But now they are quite powerful, and most of the times translate a rule file flawlessly (0 errors!) to julia syntax.
-I remember in the first month of GSoC using the translator script and seeing the entire screen red in vscode for the syntax errors.
+This is extremely satisfying, I remember in June using the translator script and seeing the entire screen red in vscode for the syntax errors.
 For example the above rules are translated automatically to:
 ```
 ("1_1_1_1_2",
 @rule ∫((~x)^(~!m),(~x)) =>